The Big Picture:

 - Please note that Idea Lab funding is intended to encourage new, engaging ways to involve your students in a meaningful curriculum.

-- Educators are also required to attend Celebrating Teachers on May 11, 2021.
+- Educators receiving a grant are also required to attend the Celebrating Teachers event on May 10, 2022.

 The Innovation Catalyst Award:

-One outstanding award recipient will be chosen from the 2020 Idea Lab grant recipients.
-There is no separate application for the award, which includes a $500 prize.
+One outstanding award recipient will be chosen from the 2021-22 Idea Lab grant recipients (there is no separate application process).
 The selection committee will choose the recipient whose grant exemplifies the spirit of Idea Lab by offering a new and novel idea that will help transform student learning.